weekendesk/nodegate/assets/documentation/api-reference-workflowerror.md

 # [Documentation](README.md) > [API reference](api-reference.md) > WorkflowError

-The class WorkflowError allows modifiers to return a contextualized error to the workflow executor.
+The class WorkflowError allows workers to return a contextualized error to the workflow executor.
 This error extends the default Node.js `Error` object.

 ## Properties